algorhythmicdev/AlgoWeb/README.md

 Interactive States & Motion: All interactive components (buttons, links, cards) have clear hover and focus states.
 For example, buttons brighten or elevate slightly on hover, and show a focus ring when focused via keyboard.
 These states are designed with non-color cues as well: slight scaling, underline on links, icon changes, etc., so that even color-blind or high-contrast users can detect interaction (no state is conveyed by color alone).
 Motion is used sparingly and purposefully.
 We utilize scroll reveal animations for content sections (e.g. a GlassCard might fade-and-slide into view as it enters the viewport) using the Intersection Observer API in Svelte onMount – but these animations are subtle and disabled if prefers-reduced-motion is set.
 Transitions are kept calm in form fields and reading-heavy areas to avoid fatigue.
 Overall, the motion design philosophy is “futuristic yet calm”: it adds a sense of modern interactivity (like a desktop OS window behavior or a mobile OS swipe) while maintaining focus on the user’s task.

+> ✅ Motion hooks are defined in `src/lib/animations.js` and applied through directives across page components with
+> `prefers-reduced-motion` safeguards.

 Platform-Specific UI Cues: To differentiate NodeVoyage and Ideonautix sections from the main corporate site, we infuse subtle thematic cues:

 NodeVoyage pages adopt an adventurous travel OS vibe: for example, the page might feature a “windowed” interface motif (imagine a map window and a planning sidebar in a desktop-like frame).
 We use a playful cursor highlight or a faux taskbar element to make it feel like an explorer’s workstation.
 Colors lean into Voyage Blue for buttons or highlights on NodeVoyage pages to immediately signal the travel theme.